erwanlfrt/Pong-LPC1768/README.md

 ## You won't find a better Pong for LPC1768 (you won't find any other Pong game for LPC1768)

 Who said that we cannot play on a LPC1768 microprocessor ?
-Okay this program is just a game between 2 bots but it's ten times more interesting to watch a game between two well-coded bots than a game between stupids humans.
+Okay this program is just a game between 2 bots but it's ten times more interesting to watch a game between two well-coded bots than a game between stupid humans.

 ### I. I wanna play !
 I recommand to use Keil µvision, it's definitely the best IDE for development on microprocessors.
 Open this project on Keil, compile and execute it.